-I’d spent that morning wandering Notting Hill after a canceled appointment, and for the first time in all my trips to London, I found where those quaint instagrams come from.
+Recently, I spent the morning wandering Notting Hill after a canceled appointment, and for the first time in all my trips to London, I found where those quaint instagrams come from.
 You know the ones I’m talking about… the pale pink doors, the rows of pastel houses, the wooden flower baskets and empty cobbled roads.
 It turns out, the secret mews of London were under my nose that whole time, I just needed to know where to look!

 Okay, okay, okay first of all… what the heck is a “mews”???
 Trust me, I felt the same for so long…like, did they name it after a kitten noise because all mews have to be cute?
 (Debatable).
-The ever trusted and super reliable fountain of information, Wikipedia, informs me that mews is a British term for a row of stables…but nowadays is more like a small alleyway behind larger city roads.
+Mews is a British term for a row of stables…but nowadays is more like a small alleyway behind larger city roads.
 Apparently there was a “picturesque movement” (lol) in the 19th century when most of these houses were refurbished…and my instagram ain’t complaining.